Crypto MCP server for AI agents

-The agent feed is a read-only MCP server over the same cross-exchange microstructure that powers this site: 6 assets (BTC, ETH, SOL, BNB, XRP, DOGE) across Binance, Bybit, OKX and Hyperliquid.
-Facts and normalization, no verdicts — every metric carries its own coverage (venues, window depth, freshness), so an agent knows exactly how much to trust each number.
+MarketTrace runs a free, read-only crypto MCP server: cross-exchange perpetual futures microstructure for AI agents over the Model Context Protocol.
+One normalized market state per asset (funding rate with multi-year percentile, open interest, volume, CVD, order-book imbalance, liquidations, basis) for BTC, ETH, SOL, BNB, XRP, DOGE and HYPE across Binance, Bybit, OKX and Hyperliquid.
+Facts and normalization, no verdicts: every metric carries its own coverage (venues, window depth, freshness), so an agent knows exactly how much to trust each number.

 - In Claude: Settings → Connectors → Add custom connector.